YINI-lang/YINI-spec/YINI-Specification.md

     **Note:** Invalid: file contains only a comment and lacks both `/END` and title section.

 ### 12.3.
 Lenient vs. Strict Modes _(Optional Feature)_
 Non-strict mode (lenient mode) is the default mode of operation.
-Parsers should operate in this mode by default unless explicitly configured otherwise to operate in fully strict mode.
+Parsers SHOULD operate in this mode by default unless explicitly configured otherwise to operate in fully strict mode.

 Some YINI parsers may support multiple **validation modes**:

 - **Lenient Mode:**
   - Permissive with minor errors (e.g., trailing commas after last value/member (are ignored), mixed line endings).
   - The document terminator (`/END`) is **optional** in lenient mode and may be omitted entirely.
-  - All typing rules still apply — for example, string literals must be quoted: if a value is not quoted, it is not a string — no exceptions.
+  - All typing rules still apply — for example, string literals MUST be quoted: if a value is not quoted, it is not a string — no exceptions.
   - Empty values are allowed ONLY in members in section-top-levels:
     - Missing/empty value (ONLY outside lists and objects) are treated as `Null`.
     - Trailing comma (after last value/member) inside lists and object - comma is ignored - ONLY in lenient-mode (parse error in strict-mode).
   - Useful for hand-edited configuration files.
 - **Strict Mode:**
   - Enforces full well-formedness.
-  - No empty values are allowed, must always be explicitly with `Null`.
+  - No empty values are allowed, MUST always be explicitly with `Null`.
   - No (stray) trailing commas (after last value/member) inside lists and object permitted.
   - Strict mode requires both a **title section header** (a level 1 header) and the **document terminator** (`/END`).